-The clash will take place on Saturday at the WIN Stadium, Wollongong, Australia, 8:45am (UK) kick-off.
+The clash will take place on Saturday at the WIN Stadium, Wollongong, Australia, 8:45am (UK) kick-off, get a promo code here.
 The winner will earn two Super League points as well as lifting the Kenny Sterling Shield.

 And the fixture is part of a three-game tour of New South Wales, with Wigan facing South Sydney Rabbitohs and Hull taking on St George Illawarra Dragons at the ANZ Stadium on Saturday 17 February.

 Both teams had fantastic starts to the 2018 season last week.
 The Warriors played some fine attacking rugby to ease past Salford Red Devils 40-12 away from home, with Oliver Gildart and Liam Marshall both crossing for two tries each.

 And Wigan coach Shaun Wane praised the club for doing something different in going on a New South Wales tour.

 He told loverugbyleague.com: “Playing South Sydney and Hull in Australia – if I got offered that (when I was playing) then I would have loved to do it.

 “We go over there for 18 days and the lads can great proper trained into where it is nice and warm and where the ground is firm to it is a win-win for us.”

 It wasn’t the best first half for Hull, though.
 They were 12-10 down at the break against Huddersfield Giants, but they came out firing in the second half to score 28 unanswered points to secure a 38-12 victory.